vitrums/apprunner/AppRunner/README.md

 <apprunner-module xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
   xsi:noNamespaceSchemaLocation="apprunner-module.xsd">
 ```
-where **<apprunner-module>** is the root element of the document and **"apprunner-module.xsd"** is a relative path to the XSD document stored on a local drive.
+where **&lt;apprunner-module&gt;** is the root element of the document and **"apprunner-module.xsd"** is a relative path to the XSD document stored on a local drive.
 AppRunner runs an additional validation of a XML file given as a *-m* argument against this XSD file.
 User must specify exactly one module file as a command line argument.
 However, this doesn't undermine the general capabilities of utilizing more than one module during a single run due to the mechanism of inheritance.
 Include a mention of a parent module in the form:

 ```
 <inherits>